Routines

 Common shapes

-• Hourly dashboard refresh.
-A Team-plan routine that re-pulls the dashboard hourly and posts the new revision so on-call sees current state.
+- Hourly dashboard refresh.
+An hourly routine that re-pulls the dashboard and posts the new revision so on-call sees current state.

 Each of these has a dedicated page that walks through the setup — see use cases below.